ec1oud/evproduction.org/wiki/Main_Page.md

 -   [SSM Open Source Green Vehicle](http://www.osgv.org/).
 -   [EVWare](http://www.fastbk.com/EVware/)

-### Propietary
+### Proprietary

 -   [The Sparrow](http://www.myersmotors.com/) was introduced in 1999,
-    sold for a couple years, and now once again you can buy it.
+    sold for a couple years, and now once again you can buy it as the NmG (No more Gas).
 It is freeway capable, but holds only one person.
     Think of it as an enclosed, safer motorcycle.
 -   [The Solectria Sunrise](http://www.austinev.org/evalbum/655.html)
-    did not make it into production as fast as planned, but it just might get there yet!
+    did not make it into production as planned, but it just might get there yet!
 We're working on it...

 Other technologies and parts
 ----------------------------